 The parties shall request the Federal Mediation and Conciliation Service to submit a panel of seven (7) arbitrators.
 The parties shall alternatively strike arbitrators from the panel with the loser of a coin toss striking first.
 The remaining name shall be the arbitrator.
 The parties may mutually agree to a specific arbitrator thereby waiving the above procedure.

 The authority of the arbitrator shall be limited to determining questions directly involving the interpretation or application of specific provisions of this Agreement, and the arbitrator shall not determine any question that lies outside the specifications of this Agreement.
 The arbitrator shall not have authority to add to, to subtract from, or to change any of the terms of this Agreement, to change an existing wage rate or to establish a new wage rate.
 In no event shall the same question or issue be subject to arbitration more than once.
 The decision or award of such arbitrator shall be final and binding on each of the parties, and they will abide thereby subject to such applicable laws and rules and regulations as any federal agency having jurisdiction may impose.
 The cost of the arbitrator’s services, and any other expenses incidental to the arbitration which are mutually agreed to in advance, shall be paid by the party who loses the arbitration.
 Each party shall bear the expenses of preparation and presentation of its own case.
 For the purpose of the Arbitration Procedure, Saturdays, Sundays, and holidays shall not be counted in the computed due date for any decision or appeal therefrom.
 In addition, any grievance being submitted to arbitration is subject to final resolution between the designated representative of the Union and the Company designated representative, prior to the grievance being presented to the arbitrator.
 In order to be subject to arbitration under the procedures set forth in this Agreement, the grievance must have been filed prior to the expiration of this Agreement.

+(d) In order to be subject to arbitration under this Agreement, the grievance must have arisen prior to the expiration of this Agreement

-ARTICLE 15 COMPUTATION OF SENIORITY
+ARTICLE 14 COMPUTATION OF SENIORITY